jguimera/TeisecAgent/README.md

 Below you can find some prompts inside a session:
 ### Incident Investigation
 `Show me the list incidents with status New in Sentinel for the last 30 days.
 Show me the incident number, title and severity.
 Make sure you only show me the last entry for each incident.`
-`Find the alerts related to incident 16782 and from those alerts get the related entities.
-For the related entities find the most recent Signin logs (72h) and the Audit logs of the actions affecting or performed by the entity during the last 6 days and create a summary of the whole investigation`
+`Find Sentinel incident number 16701 including the related Alerts IDs. retrieve the related entities of those alerts.
+For the related entities find the most recent Signinlogs (72h), the Azure Activity and Audit logs of the actions initiated by the entity during the last 6 days.
+Lastly create a summary of the whole investigation including a timeline of all the events`
 `Get the signin logs in the last 24 hours for the users included in the previous alerts` `Produce an Executive Summary of the investigated incident`
 ![Screenshot3](./images/TeisecAgent-SigninLogs.png)